ceejbot/economics-of-package-management/slides.md

 # [fit] __take back__ the commons

 ^ My hope is that by giving Entropic away, I’ll help us take our language commons back.
 We'll take it back so we’re not held hostage by the needs of venture capitalists.
 Take it back so it's possible for us all to make a decision different from the decision we all made at the end of 2013.
-Take it back.
 We are a community of millions of developers, and we have enormous power.
 Entropic is our kick-start to this movement to take our language back.

 ---